Trey Miguel: Independent circuit (2009–present)

-Impact Wrestling
+Impact Wrestling / Total Nonstop Action Wrestling (2017–present)

 Early appearances (2017–2018)

-Before being officially signed to Impact Wrestling, Miguel competed in a few "tryout" matches.
-The first being on the August 20, 2017 episode of Impact!, teaming with Jon Bolen where they lost to Ohio Versus Everything (Jake and Dave Crist).
+Before being officially signed to Impact Wrestling, Miguel competed in a few tryout matches.
+The first being on the August 20, 2017, episode of Impact!, teaming with Jon Bolen where they lost to Ohio Versus Everything (Jake and Dave Crist).
 The latter being Miguel's trainer and the guy who helped break him into the company.
 On the September 6, 2018 episode of Impact!, Miguel made his second appearance by teaming with Zachary Wentz and Ace Austin as enhancement talents again against Ohio Versus Everything (Dave Crist, Jake Crist, and Sami Callihan) in a losing effort.

 The Rascalz (2018–2020)

-A vignette aired promoting the debut of Rascalz on the November 15 episode of Impact!.
+A vignette aired promoting the debut of The Rascalz on the November 15 episode of Impact!.
 On the November 29 episode of Impact!, Miguel made his official debut alongside Dezmond Xavier and Zachary Wentz as the trio known as The Rascalz, accompanying them ringside when Xavier and Wentz competed in a tag team match against Chris Bey and Mike Sydal.
-In mid-2019, Trey and the Rascalz began a feud against Moose, which led to all the Rascalz making their pay-per-view debut against Moose and The North in a six-man tag team match at Rebellion, which Rascalz lost.
+In mid-2019, Trey and the Rascalz began a feud against Moose, which led to all The Rascalz making their pay-per-view debut against Moose and The North (Ethan Page and Josh Alexander) in a six-man tag team match at Rebellion, which Rascalz lost.
 During the match, the ring names of Xavier, Miguel and Wentz were shortened to Dez, Trey and Wentz respectively.

-On the November 13, 2019 episode of Impact, Trey became the number one contender for the X Division Championship by pinning Petey Williams in a six-way match, but failed to win the title from Ace Austin at Hard to Kill.
+On the November 13, 2019, episode of Impact, Trey became the number one contender for the X Division Championship by pinning Petey Williams in a six-way match, but failed to win the title from Ace Austin at Hard to Kill.
 At Slammiversary, Trey received his first shot at the vacant Impact World Championship in a five-way elimination match against Ace Austin, Eddie Edwards, Rich Swann, and the returning Eric Young, but was eliminated first by Young.
 On November 11, it was revealed that The Rascalz would soon be leaving Impact and had interest from both WWE and All Elite Wrestling.
 During the November 17 tapings, The Rascalz were given a "send-off" by the Impact locker room.
 Trey confirmed the following day that he, Dez and Wentz were in fact done appearing on Impact Wrestling.
-Dez and Wentz went on to sign with WWE while Miguel remained a free agent.
+Dez and Wentz went on to sign with WWE while Trey remained a free agent.